shakfu/gopherwiki/README.md

 GopherWiki is written in [Go](https://go.dev/) using [Chi](https://github.com/go-chi/chi) for routing, [goldmark](https://github.com/yuin/goldmark) for Markdown rendering, and [go-git](https://github.com/go-git/go-git) for version control.
 It compiles to a single binary with embedded assets for easy deployment.

-This project is a Go translation of [An Otter Wiki](https://github.com/redimp/otterwiki), maintaining feature parity while leveraging Go's single-binary deployment advantage.
+This project started off as a Go translation of [Otter Wiki](https://github.com/redimp/otterwiki), attempting feature parity while leveraging Go's single-binary deployment advantage.

 ## Features